What is Prison Break Race?

 Who is Courses Ultimes?

-Courses Ultimes is a team of 8 athletic professionals (not to be confused for 8 professional athletes): 2 ex-soldiers who have trained thousands of Canadian army recruits on obstacle courses, one triathlete-lawyer who has hosted multiple sports and social events, one marketing expert who’d rather ride her bike than her car, one wind- and kite- surfing contractor, one Ironman-realtor and one young finance graduate who prefers to run than study!
-We are the organizers of the Half Marathon Lachine and Verdun Triathlon.
+Courses Ultimes is a team of 8 athletic professionals (not to be confused for 8 professional athletes): One triathlete-lawyer who has hosted multiple sports and social events, one Ironman-realtor, one communication expert who eats more than she works and four young business students who prefers to run than study!
+We are the organizers of the Prison Break Race, Bonneville Half Marathon of Lachine and Verdun Triathlon.